onbonsai/lens-claim-rewards/README.md

 # lens-claim-rewards

-Simple contract to enable token claims on Lens Chain, using merkle proofs.
+Enable token reward claims on Lens Chain, using merkle proofs.

+## Overview
+We identify and rank top collectors using Lens v2 data to generate collector graphs, compute EigenTrust scores (via [OpenRank](https://openrank.com/)), and then normalize scores.

+In another [repo](https://github.com/onbonsai/lc-airdrop) we compute EigenTrust scores using OpenRank.

+This repo formats the list of scores into a merkle tree, to be put onchain on `AccountTokenClaim` contract on [Lens Chain](https://lens.xyz/).

 ## Usage